Nail Fungal Infection

-The nails can become very thickened, discolored and unsightly.
+The nails can become very thickened, discolored, and unsightly.
 In some cases, pain or infection can result from very thickened nails.
-If left untreated, fungus can also spread to your shoes and skin, leading to athlete’s foot.
+If left untreated, the fungus can also spread to your shoes and skin, leading to athlete’s foot.

 Got Ugly Toenails?: A guide to understanding Fungal Nails and Other Foot Conditions.
 View Details…

 Nail Fungus also called onychomycosis, is a common condition estimated to affect up to 10% of the population worldwide.
 It can cause nails to become yellow or discolored and often seen as “ugly toenails”.
 As the infection advances the nail can become thick, brittle and separate from the nail bed.
 It can also cause pain when wearing shoes or walking.

 The proposed treatment is tailored to each individual’s needs and may include the following:

 - Addition of topical liquid use on toenails– This is to give you a small boost, and help contain the fungus preventing further infection.

 - Addition of low dosage of anti-fungal oral medication– Oral Lamisil is recommended in some cases to give you the best results possible.
 We can prescribe a smaller dosage, fewer days of medication intake to achieve better outcomes.